SteliosMouslech/Computer-Vision-Duth/README.md

 In this project we create a **Panoramic photo** by stitching 4 photos, by extracting their features using the **SURF** and **SIFT** algorithms

 ## Project 3 - Image Classification using Bag of Visual Words Model
 In this project we classify part of the **Caltech-256** Dataset  by training a BoV model using **k-means** and then using the following classifiers:
 - Support Vector Machines (One vs all)
 - K nearest neighbor

 For all methods many hyperparameter comparisons were made

+## Project 4 - Image Classification using Convolutional Neural Netwroks (CNN)
+In the final project we classify the same dataset of the previous one using
+- Different **Deep Neural Network** architectures
+- Data Augmentations
+- Transfer Learning